Find & Delete Conflicting Mods & CC

 In the new Find Conflicts window, there are three checkbox options on the right next to the Find button.
 You only need to have Mods checked and the other two can be unchecked.
 After that, click on the Find button and the scan will commence.
 This process is rather fast.
 I have a huge Mods folder and yet it took under a couple minutes to process.

 Once it finishes processing your Mods folder, a list of all conflicts will show up in the window under the heading Mods – Conflicts.
 As you can see here, I had 72 conflicts.
 To find the duplicate or conflict of each file, click the little arrow next to each file which will then show a new line underneath.
 There, click the arrow next to <by file> and it will show you the files underneath that are either duplicates or conflicts of the main file.

 Next is slightly tricky due to a change in the program.
 You can no longer delete files directly in the program.
 You have to open the folder that the file is in and then delete the file yourself.
-On each file that you want/need to get rid of, right click it and in the pop-up menu select “Show containing folder…” that will open a Windows Explorer window to show the folder that the file is in with the file selected/highlighted.
+On each file that you want/need to get rid of, right click it and in the pop-up, menu select “Show containing folder…” that will open a Windows Explorer window to show the folder that the file is in and with the file selected/highlighted.
 (I don’t know what the Mac equivalent would be as I am unfamiliar with their operation.)